-Students in the SON can view their own academic records online through UR Student.
-This includes course schedules, grades, academic history, holds, and financial account information.
+Students in the SON can view their academic records online through UR Student.
+This includes course registration, grades, academic history, holds, and financial account information.

-The SON also maintains hard copy academic information on all students and graduates of the School.
-Student records are considered confidential and are kept in a secured area.
-Students who wish to examine their hard copy records may do so by making an appointment with the Registrar (sonregistrar@urmc.rochester.edu).
+The SON also maintains academic information on all students and graduates of the School.
+Students who wish to examine their hard copy records may do so by making an appointment with the Registrar.